 Last time, we started to talk about the injuries and issues that can occur in and around the elbow and forearm.
 We introduced lateral epicondylitis, or “tennis elbow,” as one of the most prevalent overuse/repetitive strain pathologies here.
 This and other conditions of pain and tightness in the elbow can arise when performing certain exercises and activities including but not limited to tennis.
-As promised, now it is time to gain a better understanding of why you may be having elbow problems and what strategies may help you to work through them.
+As promised, now it is time to gain a better understanding of what may be causing your elbow and forearm pain and what strategies may help you to work through them.

 Maybe you do have elbow pain playing tennis, or golf (“golfers elbow” is medial epicondylitis).
 Or maybe you experience pain in the elbows doing bodyweight training like pull-ups or pushups or hand balancing exercises like the handstand.
 With injury conditions at the elbows, the specific aggravating activity isn’t necessarily the problem.
 More often it’s a case of improper technique and a poor adaptive capacity of the soft tissue for the chosen volume and intensity of activity.
 This simply indicates that some additional preparatory training and a slower progression of the main activities may be necessary to keep your elbows healthy and able to adapt appropriately.